liberapay/liberapay.com/README.md

 commit.
 Of course, they could also sneak in whatever the heck code they wanted to try to sneak in.

-To invoke nosetests directly you should use the `swaddle` utility that comes with Aspen.
+To invoke py.test directly you should use the `swaddle` utility that comes with Aspen.
 First `make tests/env`, edit it as noted above, and then:

     [gittip] $ cd tests/